ProReNata/gotenberg/README.md

 This is a fork of [gotenberg](https://github.com/gotenberg/gotenberg) that changes the following:

-- Added option to libreoffice route to convert document to plain text.
+- Added option to libreOffice route to convert document to plain text.
 Specifically made for rtf -> text conversions.
-- Added route `gspreview` that add conversions by graphicsmagick and ghopstscript
+- Added route `gspreview` that add conversions by GraphicsMagick and ghopstscript
-- Removed `chromium` and `pdftk` (including java) from docker image
+- Removed `chromium` and `pdftk` (including java) from Docker image

 ## On branching

-- `main`: Keep `main` branch in sync with the main branch of the source reprository
+- `main`: Keep `main` branch in sync with the main branch of the source repository
 - `dev`: Use as "main" branch for this fork

 ## Feature: rtf conversion to text